Cyrken/html-css/using-css/README.md

 }
 ```

-- The first number is the hue degrees rotation from the colour wheel: 0 is red, going around the circle through the rainbow to 360.
+- The first number is the hue in degrees of rotation from the colour wheel: 0 is red, going around the circle through the rainbow to 360.
 - The second number is the saturation: the lower the number the more grey the colour is, the higher colour the more intense the colour is.
 - The third number is the lightness: the lower the number the darker the colour and higher numbers are lighter colours.